veelenga/veelenga.github.io/_posts/2026-04-19-slack-meets-bedrock-analytics-monitoring-production.markdown

 LIMIT 50;
 ```

-That last query is gold.
-It shows conversations where the agent couldn't find relevant documents.
+This shows conversations where the agent couldn't find relevant documents.
 Each result is a potential content gap in your knowledge bases.

 ## Trace parsing